kellyvaughn/kvlly/src/content/pages/ppp.md

 ---
-title: Purchasing Power Parity for Management Fundamentals for Tech Leaders
+title: Purchasing Power Parity for Engineering Leadership in the AI Era
 seo:
-  title: Purchasing Power Parity for Management Fundamentals for Tech Leaders
+  title: Purchasing Power Parity for Engineering Leadership in the AI Era
   description: Fill out this form to request a PPP discount for the course.
   image:
     src: '/course.jpg'